hunterdyar/xr-interaction-library/content/_index.md

 ## Hunter's Reasonable Defaults:
 - No Teleportation.
 No Locomotion.
-Zone based narrative travel between 'rooms' or spaces.
+Zone based travel between 'rooms' or spaces as needed.
 - Virtual spaces resize or invisible adjust to the users play-space.
 - Adjustable [height for tables/counters]({{< ref "User-Adjustments/height-adjustable-tables.md" >}}).
 - A way to grab items out of reach, or re-spawn lost/thrown items in reach.